-For the purpose of this customized research report, the analyzed region is defined as the City of St. Paul.
-According to the most recent data available from the United States Census Bureau, the population of the City of St. Paul was estimated to be 297,640 during 2014.
-Audience surveys were collected from attendees to cultural events that took place in the Seven-County Metro Area (defined as Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington Counties).
-For comparison purposes, more than 300 pages of detailed data tables containing the study results for all 182 study regions that participated in the 2012 Arts & Economic Prosperity IV national study can be found in Appendix B of the National Statistical Report.
-The data tables are stratified by population, making it easy to compare the findings for the City of St. Paul to the findings for similarly populated study regions (as well as any other participating study regions that are considered valid comparison cohorts).
+For the purpose of this research project, the geographic region being studied is defined as the Seven-County Metro Area.
+According to the most recent data available from the U.S. Census Bureau, the population of the Seven-County Metro Area (defined as including Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington Counties) was estimated to be 2,952,932 during 2013.
+For comparison purposes, more than 300 pages of detailed data tables containing the study results for all 182 participating study regions are located in Appendix B of the National Statistical Report.
+The data tables are stratified by population, making it easy to compare the findings for White Bear Center for the Arts to the findings for similarly populated study regions (as well as any other participating study regions that are considered valid comparison cohorts).